This event is now history, but we have many more wonderful programs in store for you!

-Whether atop the bluff overlooking a forested landscape that extends to the horizon or beneath towering sandstone cliffs, you don’t want to miss this fall excursion into to Pogue Creek Canyon State Natural Area.
+Whether atop the bluff overlooking a forested landscape that extends to the horizon or beneath towering sandstone cliffs, you don’t want to miss this fall excursion into to Pogue Creek Canyon State Natural Area from Pickett State Park.

-The trail system includes steep, rocky sections, and we’ll descend ladders to access below the Plateau escarpment.
-Therefore, those attending this excursion should have experience and a fitness level to hike in rugged terrain at a moderate pace for a full day for the 6 miles.
+We will depart the state park, via the Ridge Trail, walk through a section of Pickett State Forest and eventually connect to Mesa Top Trail in Pogue Creek Canyon State Natural Area.
+We’ll take a steep descent to enjoy the stunning Kildeer Arch.
+The trail system includes steep, rocky sections, and we’ll ascend and descend steep stairs.
+Those attending this excursion should have experience and a fitness level to hike in rugged terrain at a moderate pace for a full day for the 6+ miles.

 Wear hiking boots and bring plenty of water and snacks as we’ll enjoy a picnic lunch while in the canyon.
 Pets are not permitted during this guided hike.